zetifinance/main-website-2023-fork/content/pages/financiers.md

           borrower, meaning pre-emptive action can be taken to protect your investment.
         image: /img/team.jpg
-      - heading: Fully automated repayments
+      - heading: Fully automated payment collection
         rich_editor: Monthly repayments are entirely managed by Zeti meaning you'll see the monthly repayments in your account hassle free.
         image: /img/shutterstock_742689853.jpg